LiveRamp/reslang/docs/reference.md

 ### Imports & References

-You can import another namespace (at the peer directory level) into your current .reslang file using "import othernamespace".
-You should then refer to the imported elements by their full name "othernamespace.Resource".
+You can import a peer directory into your current .reslang file using `import otherdirectory`.
+Since the directory must be a peer to the current working directory, slashes are not allowed in the import path.
+You should then refer to the imported elements by their full name `othernamespace.Resource`.

 ```
 import identity